akndesign/Front-End-Challenge/README.md

     props.updateValuesData(data => [...data, [`${usersPromptData}`, aiResponse]]);
     props.setIsLoading(false)

 This sets the User's `prompt` to lowercase, and checks to see if the `prompt` includes the keywords _Alexander Neumann_.
 If true, this renders a `Form` subcomponent called `<AlexanderNeumann />`.
 The keywords are then added to the `updateValuesData` state value, as well as the User's `prompt`.
 The loader is set to `false`.
-A duplicate logic is applied for the keywords _challenge built_, rendering a `Form` subcomponent called `<TechStack/>`.
+Duplicate logic is applied for the keywords _challenge built_, rendering a `Form` subcomponent called `<TechStack/>`.
 (A ternary operator was attempted, but did not work as intended).
 If these keywords do not exist, the app continues through to load the OpenAI API. <br>

 I interact with the OpenAI by passing in the User's `Prompt` as a **template literal**.
 I also ensure that the OpenAI key is **secretely kept away** — not exposed in any part of the front-end — from nefarious eyes 👀